Sydney Boys High School: Notable actions

-Sydney Boys High School has, from time to time, caught the attention of the media and/or the general public.
-Like other schools, it has seen several (then) minorities matriculate to it and graduate from it, including non-British, non-Irish European minorities, such as Italian Australians, Maltese Australians, and Greek Australians.
-In 2002, the school had the attention of the media over comments made by Old Boys made in regard to its ethnic composition — mostly East Asian and South Asian.
+Sydney Boys High School has caught the attention of the media and/or the general public during certain times.
+It has seen several previous minorities matriculate to and graduate from it.
+Such minorities include non-British, non-Irish European minorities, such as Italian Australians, Maltese Australians, and Greek Australians.
+In 2002, the school had the attention of the media over comments made by Old Boys in regard to its ethnic composition – mostly East Asian and South Asian.

-In 2002, "[Sydney Boys High School] wanted a more sophisticated admissions process, and more freedom to choose its own students."
-In 2002, it was proposed that, of the 180 Year 7 places, 30 places would be allocated each year on the basis of the Selective Schools Entrance Test (with no extended writing requirement), a detailed curriculum vitae, two school reports, and their achievements in civic, sporting, community, and leadership involvement, similar to the manner by which students are admitted to some private schools.
+In 2002, "Sydney Boys High School wanted a more sophisticated admissions process, and more freedom to choose its own students."
+In 2002, it was proposed that, of the 180 Year 7 places, 30 places would be allocated each year on the basis of the Selective Schools Entrance Test (with no extended writing requirement), a detailed curriculum vitae, two school reports, and their achievements in civic, sporting, community, and leadership involvement.
+This is similar to the manner by which students are admitted to some private schools.

 In 2013, the school was again featured in the media for its proposal to modify its selection criteria.
 This proposal involved reserving 30 places of the annual Year 7 intake of 180 places for local boys who live within 5 km of the school.
 Connolly stated that "any racial undertones to earlier campaigns were a thing of the past" and that "the benefit for the school this time is about tying it to its local community".
 The proposal would, in theory, reduce the load on overcrowded local high schools.
-However, this proposal was rejected, as stated in a Sydney Morning Herald article. and would be a short-term resolution to the problem.
+However, this proposal was rejected, as stated in a Sydney Morning Herald article, and would be a short-term resolution to the problem.